DSpace/RestContract/epersons.md

 `curl -X PATCH http://${dspace.url}/api/eperson/epersons/<:id-eperson>?token=<:token> -H "Content-Type: application/json" -d '[{ "op": "add", "path": "/password", "value": {"new_password": "newpassword"}}]'`.
 The operation requires an Authorization header or a token.

+If the provided current_password is wrong, a response with status 403 Forbidden is returned.

 For example, starting with the following eperson field data:
 ```json
  "password": "oldpassword",